abodalevsky/broker/README.md

 # broker

 todo:
- - add settings of DB
- - add to Docker
- -- add settings of DB
+ - add read settings from ini file (need for admin site), settings to read: storage_host and log level